 Students may pursue an MA in History or a PhD in History.
 Individuals may also pursue an Advanced Certificate in History.

 To apply, prospective students must complete and submit an online application.

 Applications to the Master's program must include a personal statement, transcripts from all schools colleges and universities attended, two letters of recommendation, a sample of written work.

-Applications to the PhD program must include three letters of recommendation, a sample of written work, a statement of purpose, the aptitude portion of the GRE, a current CV, and transcripts from all colleges and universities attended.
+Applications to the PhD program must include three letters of recommendation, a sample of written work, a statement of purpose, a current CV, and transcripts from all colleges and universities attended.